 |

-image.
 The same procedures are used for the center crops as the corner crops.
-I use Infinity focus and multiple
+I use manual focus, and bracket the shots until

 Close focus sample.
 The standard text for this section follows,